azhao1981/have-fun-with-machine-learning/README.md

 ```

 At this point, we have everything we need to train, test, and program with neural
 networks.
-In the next section we’ll add a user-friendly, web-based front end to
+In the next section(节) we’ll add a user-friendly, web-based front end to
 Caffe called DIGITS, which will make training and testing our networks much easier.

 ###Installing DIGITS